ACSanders/war_thunder_stats/README.md

 Potential next improvements:

-- Add a dedicated Hidden Gems / Undervalued Vehicles view.
+- Add historical snapshot comparisons across multiple pipeline refreshes.
 - Add stronger lineup constraints such as requiring at least one light tank, SPAA, or tank destroyer.
 - Add lineup comparison mode.
-- Add historical trend snapshots after multiple data refreshes.
+- Add BR-specific annotations for notable vehicles and meta shifts.
-- Precompute cluster labels in the pipeline if app-side clustering becomes expensive.
+- Add performance caching or precomputed artifacts for faster Render loads.
-- Add custom caching or static artifact generation for faster Render loads.
+- Precompute cluster labels or meta-signal outputs in the pipeline if app-side computation becomes expensive.
 - Expand beyond Realistic Ground to other modes if the data quality supports it.

 ---